 These trails are found near the west end of the Bill Holland Trail.
 The River Loop follows the north side of the island along the Ottawa River.
 Both marsh and beach are found.
 The Beaver Loop goes south of the main trail, and provides views of the inner channel.
 The Beaver Loop’s eastern bend goes through a rare stand of Hackberry trees.

 There is a new trail branching off toward the river just before the Bill Holland Trail gate.
 The rocky hill features a sumac grove, many wildflowers, and sweeping vistas of the Ottawa River.
-Further work will be done on this path in 2017.

 Return: retrace your steps or take the Beach Loop.
 Various loops add 320 m (1,100 ft) for a total of 2.7 km (1 3/4 miles).